 Disease Modifying Anti-Rheumatic Drugs (DMARDs) should be used to treat everyone with Rheumatoid Arthritis.
 They are often used in combination to provide effective treatment.

-Methotrexate is the most commonly used DMARD to treat RA.
+Methotrexate is the most commonly used Disease Modifying Anti-Rheumatic Drugs to treat Rheumatoid Arthritis.
 It is given once a week as tablets or a small injection under the skin.
 The injection tends to work better than the tablets and can have fewer side effects.

-Other types of DMARDs work well for treating RA include: Sulfasalazine, Arava (leflunomide), Gold (myochrisine), and Plaquenil (Hydroxychloroquine).
-DMARDs are often combined together.
-A common combination called triple therapy consists of Methotrexate, Sulfasalazine, and Plaquenil.
+Other types of Disease Modifying Anti-Rheumatic Drugs work well for treating Rheumatoid Arthritis include: Sulfasalazine, Leflunomide (Arava), Hydroxychloroquine (Plaquenil) and Gold (Myochrisine).
+A common combination called triple therapy consists of Methotrexate, Sulfasalazine, and Hydroxychloroquine.

-Patients with RA whose joint pain and stiffness aren’t adequately controlled by anti-inflammatory medications and DMARDs can be treated by a class of medications called advanced therapeutics.
+Patients with Rheumatoid Arthritis whose joint pain and stiffness aren’t adequately controlled by anti-inflammatory medications and Disease Modifying Anti-Rheumatic Drugs can be treated by a class of medications called advanced therapeutics.
 Advanced therapeutics consist of biologic medications and small molecules.
 These medications are extremely effective and can make a big difference for people with the disease.

-A type of biologic called anti-TNF biologics was first introduced in 1998.
-These work very well for many people with PsA.
-Today, a number of anti-TNF biologics are available including Humira, Remicade/Inflectra/Remsima, Enbrel, Cimzia, and Simponi.
-Other biologics target other aspects of the inflammatory response, including Orencia, Rituxan, Actemra, Kevzara, and Kineret.
-Biologics are given by an injection under the skin or an intravenous infusion.
+A type of biologic called anti-Tumor Necrosis Factor biologics was first introduced in 1998.
+These work very well for many people with Rheumatoid Arthritis.
+Today, a number of anti-TNF biologics are available including Humira (adalimumab), Cimzia (certolizumab) Remicade/Inflectra/Remsima (infliximab), Simponi (golimumab), and Enbrel/Brenzys/Erelzi (etanercept).

-A newer class of medications called small molecules which block other parts of the immune system can be very effective treatments.
-Examples of available small molecules include Xeljanz.
+Another class of advanced therapeutics called small molecules which block other parts of the immune system can be very effective treatments.
+Examples of small molecules include Xeljanz (tofacitinib) and Olumiant (baricitinib).